sketchtheme/sketchtheme/README.md

 ## Projects

-Here is my currect project:
+Currect projects:

 - [ChemPy](https://github.com/sketchtheme/chempy) - A project being developed to reduce the time spend to learning and understanding the behind scenes of how Chemical Reactions happen.
+(Paused)
-- [Capsule](https://github.com/sketchtheme/capsule) - A project being developed to reduce the time spend to mapping network topology
+- [Capsule](https://github.com/sketchtheme/capsule) - A project being developed to reduce the time spend to mapping network topology.
+(Paused)

 ## Contacts